What Kind of Lawyer Do You Need?

 But here are some objective facts:

-• I have over 25 years of experience as a Texas trial lawyer.
-I have handled dozens of departing employee lawsuits in the past seven years alone.
+I have over 25 years of experience as a Texas trial lawyer.
+In the past ten years I have handled over 50 non-compete and/or trade secrets lawsuits.

-• Thomson Reuters named me a Texas Super Lawyer for Business Litigation in 2020, 2021, and 2022, an honor reserved for fewer than 5% of Texas lawyers.
+Thomson Reuters has named me a Texas Super Lawyer for Business Litigation every year since 2020, an honor reserved for fewer than 5% of Texas lawyers.

-• I have taught numerous continuing legal education courses to other Texas lawyers on non-compete and trade secret issues.
-In 2020 the State Bar of Texas gave me a “Standing Ovation” award for this.
+I have taught numerous continuing legal education courses to other Texas lawyers on non-compete and trade secret issues.
+The State Bar of Texas gave me a “Standing Ovation” award for this.

 What About the Cost?